Ashley Opperman

 Ashley Opperman (born 13 January 1983 in Cape Town, Western Cape) is a South African football (soccer) defender who plays for Hanover Park of the National First Division.

 He made his Premier Soccer League (PSL) debut with Ajax Cape Town as a teenager during the 2000–01 season before spending time on loan at First Division club Avendale Athletico.
 In 2005, he returned to the PSL with Moroka Swallows, then spent a season with Ikapa Sporting before joining Vasco da Gama, who released him following their promotion to the PSL.
 In September 2010 he signed for Hanover Park.
+After playing for Hanover Park for just one season, he left the team and joined Chippa United, where he remained for the rest of his Soccer career until his retirement in July 2012.